 A quick and easy breakfast idea made with just 3 ingredients!

 The fantastic thing about these easy muffin mix pancakes is that they come in so many different flavors and make a smaller portion for feeding your kids on busy school mornings.
 I don’t know about you, but I don’t need a heaping pile of leftover pancakes sitting on my counter.

-Simply mix the dry muffin mix with an egg and 2/3 cups milk.
+- Simply mix the dry muffin mix with ONE egg and about 2/3 cups milk.
 Start with slightly less milk and add more as needed.
 Cook them on your stovetop just like regular pancakes.

-I’ve found that one bag is perfect for feeding 2-3 hungry kids.
+- I’ve found that these small 7oz bags are perfect for feeding 2-3 hungry kids.
 If you plan on feeding the entire family, you may want to double the recipe.

-You can also optionally add in a little vanilla extract or mix-ins of your choice like fresh fruit, nuts, chocolate chips, flax meal or anything else you’d like.
+- You can also add in a little vanilla extract or some mix-ins like berries, chopped banana, walnuts, chocolate chips, flax meal or anything else you’d like!

-Looking for quick and easy breakfast ideas?
+Are you looking for quick and easy breakfast ideas?
 My kids love these simple muffin mix pancakes!
-They are perfect for busy mornings and made with just 3 cheap ingredients.
-The small muffin mix packages come in a variety of flavors so they are so much more delicious and fun to make than regular pancakes.
+They're perfect for busy mornings and made with just 3 cheap ingredients.
+The small muffin mix packages come in a variety of flavors, which makes breakfast time way more fun.

 - 1 (6-7oz) package of muffin mix